cliburn/bios-823-2020/README.md

 ## Data Engineering

-Finally, we consider three asepcts of data engineeing - construciton of pipelines using functional apporaches, scaling of algorithms for performance, and the automation of workflows.
+Finally, we consider three aspects of data engineering - construction of pipelines using functional approaches, scaling of algorithms for performance, and the automation of workflows.

 ### Functional programming